M1ndo/Cat-Pass/README.md

 # Cat-Pass
-A KeePass Utility To Store Emails And Passwords With Strong Encryption Alghorithm.
+A KeePass Utility To Store Emails And Passwords With Strong Encryption Algorithm.